 How does a chatbot capture leads?

-By naturally collecting a name and contact when a conversation shows real interest, so a question asked at any hour becomes a lead in your pipeline instead of an anonymous closed tab.
+By naturally collecting a name and contact when a conversation shows real interest — help first, capture second.
+A bot that answers helpfully then offers a follow-up earns the contact; one that demands an email before answering anything drives people off.
 Capturing the lead is what separates a useful chatbot from a novelty.

 How do I keep a chatbot from annoying visitors?

 Don't make it pop up instantly, repeatedly, and in everyone's face, and always make reaching a human obvious.
 Let it be available and inviting, not intrusive.
-A bot that hands off gracefully feels helpful; one that loops endlessly drives people away.
+A bot that hands off gracefully feels helpful; one that loops endlessly with canned non-answers feels hostile.

 Does a website chatbot need to connect to my CRM?